Your data on MRCVSonline

 RCVS announces workforce webinar series

-Each webinar session will be based on the seven ambitions of the RCVS Workforce Model.
+Each webinar session will be based on the seven ambitions of the RCVS Workforce Action Plan

-The series will revisit the seven ambitions of its Workforce Model.
+The series will revisit the seven ambitions of its Workforce Action Plan.

-The RCVS is inviting veterinary professionals to attend a series of interactive webinars revisiting the seven ambitions of its Workforce Model.
+The RCVS is inviting veterinary professionals to attend a series of interactive webinars revisiting the seven ambitions of its Workforce Action Plan.

-The first webinar, Workforce ambitions revisited - where are we now?, kicks off on Tuesday, 20 May, and will focus on introducing the new RCVS Workforce Model, which was published in December 2024.
+The first webinar, Workforce ambitions revisited - where are we now?, kicks off on Tuesday, 20 May, and will use new data collected from RCVS' recent Workforce Model to encourage new discussions.

-Each webinar session will be based on each of the seven ambitions of the plan, to see how far the professions have come and consider measures to alleviate any forthcoming issues.
+Each webinar session will be based on each of the seven ambitions of the plan, comparing it with Workforce Model data to see how far the professions have come and consider measures to alleviate any forthcoming issues.

 RCVS President, Linda Belton, said: "The veterinary landscape has changed considerably over the past two and a half years, and it is important that we stay ahead of the curve and continue to work together to understand how we can best continue to move forward.